Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

-Estimating poses under occlusion and truncation scenes often occurs in multi-person settings since the overlapping of limbs is inevitable.
-Human detectors may fail in the first step of top-down pipeline due to occlusion or truncation.
-Therefore, robustness to occlusion or truncation is an important aspect of the multi-person HPE approaches.
+\textbf{Estimating poses under occlusion and truncation scenes} often occurs in multi-person settings since the overlapping of limbs is inevitable.
+Human detectors may fail in the first step of top-down pipeline due to occlusion.
+Thus, robustness to occlusion or truncation is an important aspect of the multi-person HPE approaches.
 Towards this goal, Iqbal and Gall \cite{iqbal2016multi} built a convolutional pose machine-based pose estimator to estimate the joint candidates.
-Then they used integer linear programming (ILP) to solve the joint-to-person association problem and obtain the human body poses even in presence of severe occlusions.
-Fang et al. \cite{fang2017rmpe} designed a novel regional multi-person pose estimation (RMPE) approach to improve the performance of HPE in complex scenes.
-Specifically, RMPE framework has three parts: Symmetric Spatial Transformer Network (to detect single person region within inaccurate bounding box), Parametric Pose Non-Maximum-Suppression (to solve the redundant detection problem), and Pose-Guided Proposals Generator (to augment training data).
-Papandreou et al. \cite{Papandreou_2017_CVPR} proposed a two-stage architecture, consisting of a Faster R-CNN person detector to create bounding boxes for candidate human bodies and a keypoint estimator to predict the locations of keypoints by using a form of heatmap-offset aggregation.
-The overall method works well in occluded and cluttered scenes.
-In order to alleviate the occlusion problem in HPE, Chen et al. \cite{chen2018cascaded} presented a Cascade Pyramid Network (CPN) which includes two parts: GlobalNet (a feature pyramid network to predict the invisible keypoints like eyes or hands) and RefineNet (a network to integrate all levels of features from the GlobalNet with a keypoint mining loss).
+Then they used integer linear programming to solve the joint-to-person association problem and obtain human body poses even in presence of severe occlusions.
+Fang et al. \cite{fang2017rmpe} designed a regional multi-person pose estimation (RMPE) approach to improve the performance of HPE in complex scenes.
+The RMPE framework has three parts: Symmetric Spatial Transformer Network (to detect single person region within an inaccurate bounding box), Parametric Pose Non-Maximum-Suppression (to solve the redundant detection problem), and Pose-Guided Proposals Generator (to augment training data).
+Papandreou et al. \cite{Papandreou_2017_CVPR} proposed a two-stage architecture with a Faster R-CNN person detector to create bounding boxes for candidate human bodies and a keypoint estimator to predict the locations of keypoints by using a form of heatmap-offset aggregation.
+The method works well in occluded and cluttered scenes.
+To alleviate the occlusion problem in HPE, Chen et al. \cite{chen2018cascaded} presented a Cascade Pyramid Network (CPN) which includes two parts: GlobalNet (a feature pyramid network to predict the invisible keypoints) and RefineNet (a network to integrate all levels of features from the GlobalNet with a keypoint mining loss).
 Their results reveal that CPN has a good performance in predicting occluded keypoints.
-Su et al. \cite{su2019multi} designed two modules, the Channel Shuffle Module and the Spatial \& Channel-wise Attention Residual Bottleneck, to achieve channel-wise and spatial information enhancement for better multi-person pose estimation under occluded scenes.
-Qiu et al. \cite{qiu2020peeking} developed an Occluded Pose Estimation and Correction (OPEC-Net) module and an occluded pose dataset to solve the occlusion problem in crowd pose estimation.
-Umer et al. \cite{umer2020self} proposed a keypoint correspondence framework to recover missed poses using temporal information of the previous frame in occluded scene.
-The network is trained using self-supervision in order to improve the pose estimation results in sparsely annotated video datasets.
+Su et al. \cite{su2019multi} designed two modules, the Channel Shuffle Module and the Spatial \& Channel-wise Attention Residual Bottleneck, to achieve channel-wise and spatial information enhancement for better multi-person HPE under occluded scenes.
+Qiu et al. \cite{qiu2020peeking} developed an Occluded Pose Estimation and Correction module and an occluded pose dataset to solve the occlusion problem in crowd pose estimation.
+Umer et al. \cite{umer2020self} proposed a keypoint correspondence framework to recover missed poses using temporal information of the previous frame in occluded scenes.
+The network is trained using self-supervision to improve the pose estimation results on sparsely annotated video datasets.